Last updated: May 12, 2023

 If you don’t know anyone who rides, head to your local motorcycle dealer – they’ll be able to provide you with a list of trusted training partners in the area.

-On the other hand, being able to bring your own bike to class will give you a chance to practice your skills on your own machine, which can help keep you safe on the road.
+On the other hand, being able to bring your own bike to class will give you a chance to practice on your own machine, which can help keep you safe on the road.

 Before registering for a course, be sure to ask if it’s a BYOB (bring your own bike) program, or if the bikes are furnished by the school.
-Also check out if you’ll have your own motorcycle throughout the course, or if the machines are shared between students.
+Also check if you’ll have your own motorcycle throughout the course, or if the machines are shared between students.

 When it comes to motorcycle training, you’ll want to find a course that offers a low student-to-instructor ratio.
 The more attention you receive during your training, the better chances you’ll develop good, safe riding habits from the start.

-Steer clear of non-accredited motorcycle schools.
 While taking a rider training course from a non-accredited school may seem like a bargain, they can end up costing you in the long run – remember, you won’t be eligible for a discount on your insurance unless you take your training from an MTO-accredited provider.